KanoczTomas/01Cnode/README.md

 zmqpubrawtx=tcp://127.0.0.1:28332
 txindex=1
 ```
-- get this repo via and edit the file config/default.yaml - the credentials should be the same as in your bitcoin.conf.
+- get this repo via git and edit the file config/default.yaml - the credentials should be the same as in your bitcoin.conf.
 Also adjust the host and port accordingly
 ```
 RPC:
   host: localhost